Oliver-Git/chip8-interpreter/README.md

 ## Dependencies

-This interpreter uses SDL2 for graphics, (and eventually) sound and I/O.
+This interpreter uses SDL2 for graphics, (and eventually) sound and keyboard input.

 ## Cross-Platform Support